 |The story of Age of Calamity brings us across moments only mentioned in Breath of the Wild, such as the Champions fight against the Blights that Ganon sent to take over the Divine Beasts.|

 However, Koei Tecmo couldn't help themselves and fall into the trap of a prequel and fail to realize that the journey is more important than the destination.
-No real spoilers here but there comes a point in which the story feels more like a fan-fiction then an official Zelda campaign.
-Even with these problems, the story is engaging and enjoyable and well-written for the most part.
-It's really just that 2nd half that drops the quality of the story, weigh it down and squanders what made the game so alluring to me and many other Zelda fans.
+No real spoilers here but there comes a point in which the story feels more like a fan-fiction than an official Zelda campaign.
+Even with these problems, the story is engaging and enjoyable and, for the ost part, well-written.
+It's really just that 2nd half that drops in quality.
+That weighs the narrative down and squanders what made the game so alluring to me and many other Zelda fans in the first place.

 Just like the first Hyrule Warriors game, Age of Calamity features Hack-and-Slash from the Dynasty Warriors series mixed in with the Legend of Zelda characters, locals, items and mechanics.
 The basic gameplay loop is jumping into large-scale battles against hundreds of enemies, hacking and slashing them away as a one-person army while also completing objectives and taking strategic actions such as capturing bases and commanding troops.
 The latter doesn't have a big impact on the overall flow of the battle, your partners do chip damage more than anything else but it's a good lifeline and way of shortening travel time.